razfrumkin/moodify-app/README.md

 ## Features

 * Daily Challenge - Every day and new daily challenge will appear and user will try to complete it.
-* Assistance - The application will suggest ways to make the users happier depends on the latest information they has inputted.
+* Assistance - The application will suggest ways to make the users happier depending on the latest information they have inputted.
 * Quotes Feed - The application has a varios amount of quotes that could be interpreted as motivational and inspirational.
-The users can save those quotes if they likes them.
+Users can save those quotes if they like them.
-* Statistics - The users can reflect on their information such as activities, moods and daily challenges completed throughout their history using the app.
+* Statistics - Users can reflect on their information such as activities, moods and daily challenges completed throughout their history using the app.
 * Light and dark mode support.

 ## Screenshots